carbon-design-system/carbon-platform/docs/packages-api.md

 Make sure required environment variables are configured in the service you're using this package.
 (See [run-mode package](#run-mode) for details on how to set up the run-mode package)

-##### Database Folder

-Make sure a folder named `data` exists in the top-level of the service where the auth package is being used; the database will be stored in this folder.
-If this folder does not exist, you will run into a "Directory does not exist" error.

 ### Usage

 #### Getting and Updating User Sessions